Xmasreturns/Babies-first-repository/MMT API Documentation.md

 #Mahjong Matchmaking Toolkit

 Mahjong Matchmaking Toolkit (MMT) is a set of functions for manipulating player data and seating players based on game history.
-This toolkit can be used to easily visualize subsets of historical game data and seat players based on user-defined matchmaking techniques.

-Here are some slightly more complicated things that MMT can simplify:
+Use MMT to:
 * Determine matchmaking ratings for players in a group based on win rates
 * Predict the score of each player at a table based on past performance against each other player
 * Automate player seating while matching players with opponents they haven't played recently